VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--graalvm-java-version`

-GraalVM Java major version to use to build GraalVM native images (like 17)
+GraalVM Java major version to use to build GraalVM native images (17 by default)

 ### `--graalvm-version`

-GraalVM version to use to build GraalVM native images (like 22.0.0)
+GraalVM version to use to build GraalVM native images (22.2.0 by default)

 ### `--graalvm-jvm-id`